inteam-eu-org/chocolo/docs/implementation.md

     }
     // Offset = 0: we add the second part.
       F->S: curse_A 2nd sentence
-    // Last Question in the queue.
+    // Last Event in the queue.
     Q->S: statement
     // Emptying the Futures queue.
     F->S: curse_B 2nd sentence